 It has been said that to those who have "been given much, much will be demanded; and from the one who has been entrusted with much, much more will be asked."
 This is especially true of those entering the legal profession.
 Presidents, paupers, and people from all walks of life turn to lawyers with their darkest secrets and most troubling problems when those matters are simply too much to bear.
-A good legal education helps to develop the intellect, skills, forget the path that led you to this profession and youlike those whose footsteps you follow-- will be a great lawyer.
+A good legal education helps to develop the intellect, skills, like those whose footsteps you follow-- will be a great lawyer.
 Enjoy the journey.

-Our community of academics, practicing professionals, judges, and experts welcomes you to this honorable profession.
+Our community of academics, judges, practicing professionals, and experts welcomes you to this honorable profession.
 We encourage you to claim your place in the next generation of great lawyers and leaders.